mrfearless/libraries/VirtualStack/VirtualStack x86/readme.md

 ### VirtualStackUniqueCount

-*Description*: Returns number of unique items placed on stack
+*Description*: Returns number of unique items placed on virtual stack

 *Parameters*: `hVirtualStack`

-*Returns*: `eax` contains the number of unique items placed on stack
+*Returns*: `eax` contains the number of unique items placed on virtual stack